Introduction to Evening Seminars

-Come and take the opportunity go gain some excellent CPD as well as meet and socialise with colleagues.
+Come and take the opportunity to gain some excellent CPD as well as meet and socialise with colleagues.
 We have a broad range of topics coming up and have invited speakers to come and share their ideas and enthusiasm about counselling, therapy and transactional analysis with us.

 We open the doors open from 5.00pm – the seminar starts at 5.15pm for an hour and a half.
-When you arrive we will offer you hot and cold drinks and snacks.
+In addition to learning, when you arrive we will welcome you with the offer of hot and cold drinks and snacks.
 There is a small charge of £10 per ticket for the seminar.

 The next event